 Answer: If your state has no practitioners listed, that means that we don’t currently have anyone in our database that is licensed to see clients in your state.
-We recommend you similar pro bono services such as Project Parachute or Crisis Text Line.
+We recommend you similar pro bono services such as Therapy Aid Coalition or Crisis Text Line.
 Note, however, that our directory is growing every day, and if you check back at a later time, you may be able to find a practitioner who is licensed in your state.

 Answer: If you are a licensed mental health practitioner in at least one US state or territory, you may sign up at the practitioner sign up page.
 After you do so, one of our volunteers will verify your license, after which you will be listed in our database that anyone who visits our website may access.
 If you have any questions about the sign up or licensure process, please contact firstname.lastname@example.org.

 Answer: If a healthcare worker contacts you through our site from a state you are licensed to practice in, they will expect that you will provide pro bono telehealth sessions with them.
 What you do in the session(s) and how many you conduct with each client is up to you.
 We recommend that you discuss these details with the client prior to the first session.
 If you are contacted by a potential client via this site, AND after you complete your first session, please fill out a report to let us know.
 No personal information about clients should ever, in any circumstances be included in your reports.
 The reports are merely what help us monitor usage and understand how to improve our services.